 The user will be advised by email when the object is ready for collection.

 4. Collect your work within 14 days of being notified that the job is complete.
 You will need to show your TAFECard to collect your item.

-Please contact the library staff if you wish to print a 3D object.
+Please contact the staff on 9942 0918 or visit the library if you wish to print a 3D object.

 Guide editor: Oleh Ploskodniak - St Leonards Library - Phone: 9942 0918

 This LibGuide was inspired by and adapted from the following Libguide with permission: